mbbrigitte/TRCP_Templates/README.md

 ## Installation
 If you have fanetc installed, no need to do anything as it is included in the fanetc-package.

-Open your R-studio (or Docker R-Studio) and install devtools.
+If you do not use fanetc, open your R-studio (or Docker R-Studio) and install devtools.
 Then, you can install it through the command devtools::install_github('mbbrigitte/TRCP_Templates').

 ## Useage